 It’s a part of the natural cycle of life.
 When trees fall and the wood dies, it needs a way to return to the earth and become soil once more: it rots away.
 Unfortunately, the same applies to the wood that we use to build our homes when exposed to the right conditions.
 Wood rot can come in two forms, wet rot and dry rot.
-While these two forms of wood rot have different ways of growing and spreading, they both have one thing in common: they require moisture.
+While these two forms of wood rot have different ways of growing and spreading, they both have two things in common: they require moisture and they can compromise the strength of your home’s wooden structures.

-Today, let’s take a dive into these two kinds of wood rot, how to identify it, and ultimately, what needs to be done to get it fixed!
+Today, let’s take a dive into these two kinds of wood rot, how to identify it, and ultimately, what needs to be done to protect your home and get it fixed!

 Types of Wood Rot